Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Discussion

-When we perform the image decomposition, we find residual flux detected for 9 out of 17 targets in our sample.
-There could be several interpretations for the residual signal after subtracting the AGN model.
-One possibility is that this is the host galaxy \citep{Rinaldi_2025}.
-This is physically reasonable as when we fit targets with one PSF and one S\'ersic model, the offset between the AGN and S\'ersic centroids is less than 0.06" ( $\lesssim$ 0.36 kpc).
-Study of local LRD analogs suggests extended features clearly visible at lower redshift ($z \sim 2$) would be hard to detected if observed at $z \sim 7$ due to cosmological surface brightness dimming \citep{Rinaldi_beyond}.
-The fraction of targets in which we detect extended emission ($\sim 53 \%$) is consistent with the fraction of LRDs reported to host extended components in previous studies ($\sim 50 \%$, \citealp{Rinaldi_2025}).
-Another possibility is that the residual signal arises from nebular emission \citep{Chen_2024}.
-In some LRDs, extended emission has been found to be spatially offset from the AGN component, and in several cases the extended emission is better fit by a pure nebular-emission model \citep{Chen_2025}. \cite{Labbe_2025} also proposed that the blue rest-frame UV (ultraviolet) light could arise from scattered AGN emission.
-However, the non-detection of \HeII\ and \MgII\, together with the high equivalent widths (EW) of \CIII\ and \CIV\, makes this interpretation less likely \citep{Akins_2025}.
+{\bf Host-galaxy emission} --- The most likely possibility is that this is the host galaxy \citep{Rinaldi_2025}.
+This is physically reasonable as when we fit targets with one PSF and one S\'ersic model, the offset between the AGN and S\'ersic centroids is less than 0\farcs06 ( $\lesssim$\,0.36 kpc).
+Studies of LRD analogs at lower redshift suggest that extended features clearly visible in $z$\,$\sim$\,2 LRDs would be hard to detect if observed at $z$\,$\sim$\,7 due to cosmological surface brightness dimming \citep{Rinaldi_beyond}.
+The fraction of targets in which we detect extended emission ($53 \%$) is consistent with the fraction of LRDs reported to host extended components in previous studies ($\sim 50 \%$, \citealp{Rinaldi_2025}).

-With the current imaging data, it is difficult to uniquely distinguish whether it originates from a stellar component or nebular emission.
-Follow-up deep JWST/NIRSpec IFU observations would help determine the true nature of the residuals by separating the stellar continuum from the nebular line emission, e.g.,\citet{Marshall2025}.
+Meanwhile, when the extended emission is fitted with galaxy templates, the inferred stellar masses and measured effective radii broadly follow empirical size--mass relations, as discussed in Section~\ref{sec:sizemass}.
+This further supports our interpretation that the extended emission originates from the host galaxy.

+{\bf AGN-Produced Nebular Emission} --- Another possibility is that the residual signal arises from nebular emission \citep{Chen_2024}.
+In some LRDs, extended emission has been found to be spatially offset from the AGN component, and in several cases the extended emission is better fit by a pure nebular-emission model \citep{Chen_2025}.

+For some sources, however, pure nebular-emission models fail to reproduce the observed fluxes \citep{Chen_2025}.
+In our sample, we find no obvious offset between the centroid of the point source (i.e., the AGN) and that of the extended emission.
+Therefore, nebular emission is unlikely to dominate the extended component in our sources..